nnngrach/AnyGIS_maps/README.md

 zoomLevel = 10
 ```

-Result URL to load this tile will looking like this:
+Result URL to load this tile will be looking like this:

 [https://anygis.herokuapp.com/Wikimapia/619/320/10](https://anygis.herokuapp.com/Wikimapia/619/320/10)